ncmarsh/hw1_code_refactor/README.md

 # Homework 1 - Code Refactor

-I was given an existing web page and was tasked with refactoring the HTML and CSS files to make it more accessible.
+Given an existing web page, I was tasked with refactoring the HTML and CSS files to make it more accessible.

 ## Table of Contents